dnmfarrell/ch/README.md

 Chat Shell Script
 ---
-`ch` is a POSIX-compliant shell script/library:
+`ch` is a POSIX-compliant shell script.
+It's a minimal framework around cURL to make it convenient to use chat completion models from the terminal:
 - Access chat completion APIs from your terminal, no more context switching to browser tabs.
+- Each conversation is stored in its own local file for easy replay, re-transmission etc.
 - Integrate chat requests with standard shell tools like pipes, redirects and grep.
 - Source `ch` in your own shell scripts to use it as a library.
 See `tests/run.sh` for an example.

 ### System Requirements
 1. An operating system with a POSIX-compatible shell.
 Tested on: Linux, MacOS, BSD, Android (via Termux).
-2. A valid LLM API key.
-Create one at OpenAI, Perplexity ...
+2. A valid API key.
+Create one at OpenAI, Perplexity, Deep Seek ...
 3. The utilities curl and jq to be installed.

 ### Usage